RichBurman/Project-3-Python/README.md

 ## Credits

 - Code Institute for the deployment terminal
-- Thanks to my mentor for his guidance and support during our mentor meetings
+- Code Institute Slack members for support
+- Family and Friends for support throughout project.